SorensenUCSC/CSE211-fa2022/overview.md

 - **Illustrative example:** find a small example that you can clearly explain, especially related to the compiler component.
 This might be a small program and a description of how the compiler transforms the program.
 - **Key results:** what are the important results of this paper and how did the compiler enable them?

 Please pre-approve the paper with me.
 Additionally, I can suggest papers.
-The reports will be due two weeks before the quarter ends.
-Dates for the paper assignment are summarized [here](homeworks.html#paper-assignments-and-final-projects).
+You will need to have your paper approved two weeks before the quarter ends.
+The report will be due on the day of the final.
+Dates for the paper assignment are summarized [here](schedule.html#paper-assignments-and-final-projects).

 A list of papers can be found [here](https://docs.google.com/spreadsheets/d/1C5zMXC_RC94EmgmJVOliwYLylEyDUmK9KCO8oixaC3k/edit?usp=sharing).
 Please feel free to propose new papers.
 Even if you select from the list, you will still need to get the paper approved.

 ## Final Project

 You can substitute the final exam for a final project.
 The project will need to be pre-approved by me no later than 2 weeks before the end of the semester (preferably earlier).
-To propose a project, please write a 1 page summary clearly describing the compiler element to the project and how it relates to what we are learning.
+To propose a project, please write a two or three paragraphs clearly describing the compiler element to the project and how it relates to what we are learning.

+You will need to get your project approved two weeks before the last day of class.
+Because of that, you will need to submit your proposal at least 2 days before then.
+However, I encourage you to discuss your final project ideas with me starting as early as possible.

 Your final project deliverable will be a 6 page double spaced report detailing your project with an emphasis on the compiler aspects of your project.
 Think of it like a mini conference paper, with a required "compiler design and implementation" section.
 I expect this section will be roughly 2 pages of your report.
-You will also be required to give a 15 minute presentation about your final project to the class.
-Dates for the final project are summarized [here](homeworks.html#paper-assignments-and-final-projects).
+You will also be required to give a 15 minute presentation about your final project on the last day of class.
+Dates for the final project are summarized [here](schedule.html#paper-assignments-and-final-projects).

 If you are a PhD student, I strongly recommend thinking about a final project related to your thesis.